kennypowers1987/vue-bootstrap-starter/README.md

 # my-project

 > A simple Vue.js 2 starter project using bootstrap-vue, vuex, vue-router, and vue-localstorage.
 It was built on the vue-cli webpack generator.
-There are no unit/e2e tests included in this starter.
+There are no unit/e2e tests included in this starter (yet).

 ## Build Setup